Search-friendly website architecture is important to ensure that search engines can access your site’s content.

 As you improve the accessibility features of your website’s architecture, make sure you have a site map in place.
 This file provides the spiders with an accessible reference of all the pages on your site, allowing indexing to proceed correctly.

-Would you like to learn more about search engine optimization?
+Eager to learn more about search engine optimization?
 Click here for recommended SEO resources.

 —

 Would you like support for your website?
-Webb Weavers Consulting based in Ventura, CA can help!
-See more about Search Engine Optimization services..
+Webb Weavers Consulting, based in Ventura, CA, can help!
+See more about Search Engine Optimization services.